-- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located at: Nursing Station Emergency Boxes - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: WO Stinson's Fuel (Dyed Diesel)
+- 1) Activate the Emergency Generator immediately and monitor it to see that it is working correctly. - 2) Ensure that all lights and Generator powered equipment is working. - 3) Where applicable, direct team members to use the "RED PLUG" Generator outlets (in resident areas, these are marked with RED DOT). - 4) Maintain an adequate supply of flashlights, batteries, and extension cords that are readily available to team members. - Supplies located at: Pier 1, 2,3 nursing stations, administration office, activity room (x2), kitchen (x2), beside elevators on Pier 1. - 5) Check fuel supply and activate procedure for delivery of additional fuel as needed. - Procedure for delivery of additional fuel: Purchased at the Shell Gas Station across the street from the care community.
+Lakeside shed always has 20 liter gas cans filled (x2)